Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Fats and oils

-The total fat and oil intake should be based on the individual's cholesterol levels, blood sugar control, and lifestyle.
+The total fat and oil intake should be based on your cholesterol levels, blood sugar control, and lifestyle.
 Some examples of "healthier" fats and oils (lower in saturated fats and cholesterol and higher in monounsaturated fats) include olive oil, olives, nuts, canola oil, and avocado.

-Because diabetes is associated with glucose (sugar) levels in the blood, some people think sugar should be completely avoided in their diet.
-However, table sugar and other sugars in a person's diet do not increase blood glucose levels any higher than other carbohydrates, according to the ADA.
+Because diabetes is associated with glucose (sugar) levels in the blood, some people think they should not eat sugar at all.
+However, table sugar and other sugars in your diet don't increase blood glucose levels any higher than other carbohydrates, according to the ADA.

-How much sugar a person with diabetes can consume depends on that person's individual diabetes treatment and nutritional plan, and how well his or her blood sugar levels and blood fats are controlled.
-Always talk with your health care provider or registered dietitian for more specific recommendations.
+How much sugar you eat depends on your personal diabetes treatment and nutrition plan, and how well you control your blood sugar levels and blood fats.
+Always talk with your healthcare provider or registered dietitian for more specific recommendations.